Kmenguete/OpenClassroom_project9/README.md

-Once you have successfully installed Django, you can clone the project by using git clone or git pull with the following address: https://github.com/Kmenguete/OpenClassroom_project9.git
+Once you have successfully installed Django, you can clone the project by using git clone or git pull with the following address: https://github.com/Kmenguete/OpenClassroom_project9.git When you pulled the project in your local machine, go to the directory litreview(in the terminal) and run the following command: python manage.py runserver
+Then you will be able to see the user interface of the django web application.